Gas-filled tube: Gas purity

-The gas in the tube has to be kept pure to maintain the desired properties; even small amount of impurities can dramatically change the tube values; presence of non-inert gases generally increases the breakdown and burning voltages.
+The gas in the tube has to be kept pure to maintain the desired properties; even small amount of impurities can dramatically change the tube values.
+The presence of non-inert gases generally increases the breakdown and burning voltages.
 The presence of impurities can be observed by changes in the glow color of the gas.
 Air leaking into the tube introduces oxygen, which is highly electronegative and inhibits the production of electron avalanches.
 This makes the discharge look pale, milky, or reddish.
 Traces of mercury vapors glow bluish, obscuring the original gas color.
 Magnesium vapor colors the discharge green.
 To prevent outgassing of the tube components during operation, a bake-out is required before filling with gas and sealing.
 Thorough degassing is required for high-quality tubes; even as little as 10−8 torr (≈1 μPa) of oxygen is sufficient for covering the electrodes with monomolecular oxide layer in few hours.
 Non-inert gases can be removed by suitable getters.
 For mercury-containing tubes, getters that do not form amalgams with mercury (e.g. zirconium, but not barium) have to be used.
 Cathode sputtering may be used intentionally for gettering non-inert gases; some reference tubes use molybdenum cathodes for this purpose.

 Pure inert gases are used where the difference between the ignition voltage and the burning voltage has to be high, e.g. in switching tubes.
 Tubes for indication and stabilization, where the difference has to be lower, tend to be filled with Penning mixtures; the lower difference between ignition and burning voltages allows using lower power supply voltages and smaller series resistances.